finam-ufz/finam-netcdf/README.md

 FINAM components for reading and writing spatial and temporal data from and to [NetCFD](https://www.unidata.ucar.edu/software/netcdf/) files.
 Supports reading and writing regular 2-dimensional raster data from and to multidimensional datasets.

-All components use finam's `Grid` type for data exchange.

 ## Installation

 ```shell